 The Alumnae Board, consisting of 18 elected members, represents the entire Alumnae Association.
 The Alumnae Board, in conjunction with the Advancement Team, coordinate events and programs locally, nationally, and even internationally to keep alumnae CONNECTED!

 Valeria Boucas '06 was a lifer at Stone Ridge having spent 14 years as a Gator!
 In 2010, she graduated from The University of Maryland, College Park with a Bachelor of Arts in English Language and Literature.
 She moved to New York for a few years where she became an Editor at Conde Nast writing for various magazines.
-She returned to the Washington DC area and decided to pursue her newfound passion for Public Relations.
-She is now the Director of Marketing and Communications for McLean Dermatology and Skincare Center, a dermatology practice in Virginia.
+She returned to the Washington DC area and decided to pursue her passion for Public Relations.
+Valeria works in Corporate Communications at Capital One.
 Valeria also runs a business on the side called BonBon Brasil, with her sister Teresa Boucas (and a fellow Gator!), making brigadeiros, which is the national truffle of Brazil.
 They love to pay tribute to their Latin American heritage and The Washington Post recently featured them as a "New and Notable" dessert company.

 Ashleigh Canton '12 spent thirteen years at Stone Ridge as an active student athlete, president of Best Buddies and a proud member of the Blue Team!
 Ashleigh graduated from Southern Methodist University in 2016 with a B.A. in political science and a minor in business administration and Spanish.
 After graduation, she moved back to Washington D.C. and spent two years working on Capitol Hill as a legislative correspondent for a member of Congress.
 Ashleigh is currently in her first year of law school at Georgetown University Law Center.